cakephp/docs/en/intro/conventions.rst

 the singular/plural of words.
 See the :doc:`/core-utility-libraries/inflector` for more information.

 Field names with two or more words are underscored: first\_name.

 Foreign keys in hasMany, belongsTo or hasOne relationships are recognized by default as the (singular) name of the related table followed by \_id.
 So if a Bakers hasMany Cakes, the cakes table will refer to the bakers table via a baker\_id foreign key.
 For a table like category\_types whose name contains multiple words, the foreign key would be category\_type\_id.

-Join tables, used in hasAndBelongsToMany (HABTM) relationships between models, should be named after the model tables they will join, arranged in alphabetical order (apples\_zebras rather than zebras\_apples).
+Join tables, used in BelongsToMany relationships between models, should be named after the model tables they will join, arranged in alphabetical order (apples\_zebras rather than zebras\_apples).

 View Conventions
 ================